 - G-max move type: Water

-- How to obtain: Find it in West Lake Axewell and South Lake Miloch areas
+- How to obtain: Find in West Lake Axewell and South Lake Miloch areas

 Lapras